HelpGiveThanks/HGTconfiguration/README.md

    It should now read something like /public_html/forum OR /public_html/familyfolder/forum.
 1. Click the grey 'Copy File(s)' button.
-1. Now open your Vanilla /forum/ folder by clicking the 'Up One Level' button twice, and then the /forum/ folder once.
+1. Now open your Vanilla forum folder by clicking the 'Up One Level' button twice, and then double clicking on your forum folder.
-1. Click on your browser's TGB tab, and then click the TGB's 'Forum' button (left-most, top, menu-bar button).
+1. Click on your browser's TGB tab.
 If you don't have a tab open for your TGB then
    1. Open a new tab in your browser.
    1. Type in your website's forum url = http://YOURSITE.COM/forum/.
+1. Click the TGB's 'Forum' button (left edge, top menubar button).

-#####L. Enable Nitogen theme and selected plugins
+#####L. Enable Nitrogen theme and selected plugins

 1. Click your forum's grey 'Sign In' button and sign in: U = admin, P = pass.
 1. Click the gear icon (right above the 'New Discussion' button) and click on the 'dashboard' option from the popup menu that opens.
-1. In the left-menu column's Appearance section, click on the 'Themes' button.
+1. In the left-menu column's 'Appearance' section, click on the 'Themes' button.
 1. Scroll down to the Nitrogen theme and click its light blue 'Apply' button.
-1. Scroll down again looking for the left-menu column's Addons section, and click its 'Plugins' option.
+1. Scroll down again looking for the left-menu column's 'Addons' section, and click its 'Plugins' option.
 1. Enable the following plugins (which you can read about as you enable them):
      1. Emotify :)
      1. EpicEditor